#305 Finding the Erebus and Terror

-There is more than Inuit history to support the contention the abandoned ships were reoccupied during the summer of 1848.
+More than Inuit history supports the contention the abandoned ships were reoccupied during the summer of 1848.
 The best evidence is provided by the well-organized grave of Lt.
 John Irving, who was involved in demolishing the northern cairn in search of the document deposited by Gore, as the party was leaving on their southward trek.
 Lt.
 Hobson later found his broken pickaxe and a discarded canister at the site.
 Irving was very much alive then, and must have succumbed after his return to the ships.
 His remains made it home to Edinburgh.

 Also, the boat with the skeletons was found considerably south of Collinson Inlet, and must have been turned around for a return journey to the ships by the dissenting group.
 Inuit memory has the boat being dragged southward near Terror Bay, and its final resting place was well to the north of that spot.

 With all its new tidbits of information and the insertion of new personalities into the Franklin saga, Ice Ghosts is a fascinating addition to the Franklin Record.
 Its faults are few.
 I mentioned the problem with the Victory Point Record.
 The only other complaint I can offer is that the maps, which are otherwise excellent, are a bit annoying as they could have named many other geographical features that the text refers to.
 But those are small blemishes in a valiant literary effort by a seasoned journalist and Pulitzer Prize winner.